 Finally, the alternate ‘LA’ logo patch was a great additional creation for the jersey.
 A nice minor detail on a jersey that has some good elements and some bad ones.

 The remaining four jerseys are, in my mind, neck-and-neck.
 Each has their drawbacks and pluses and ranking them was a difficult task.
 I could be swayed to put any of them in first place and any of them in fourth place.
 But, there has to be some order here, so I went with the second iteration of the purple and gold as the worst of the best.

 Why this jersey should be ranked 4th: The cuff-to-cuff shoulder yoke is a look that sometimes works, and there are a few teams that still use them with relatively good success today (see: Philadelphia), but they remind me of the ’80s when teams like the Leafs and Jets donned similar looks.
-In that sense, these Kings jerseys are good for their time, but man, do they look dated now.
+In that sense, these Kings jerseys are good for their time, but they look dated now.
 I mean cool-retro-dated, to be worn proudly in a fit of irony, but not let’s-bring-them-back-because-vintage-is-cool-dated.